syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/layouts.md

 You can hide the Ribbon contents and display only the tab headers by double-clicking on the tab header.
 In minimized state, the Ribbon control expands to its normal state when click on the tab header.

-Also, You can render or programmatically change the Ribbon control to minimized state by setting the [isMinimized](https://ej2.syncfusion.com/documentation/api/ribbon/#isminimized) property to `true`.
+Also, you can render or programmatically change the Ribbon control to minimized state by setting the [isMinimized](https://ej2.syncfusion.com/documentation/api/ribbon/#isminimized) property to `true`.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}